top of page

 That lived experience translates directly to how I approach systems work.
 Making sure someone with a visual impairment has the right font sounds simple, but it's complicated.
 So is building affordable housing.
 So is shifting policy in any meaningful way.
 There's always a pathway and a strategy — it's not that these things can't be done — but you have to navigate ecosystems of competing interests: corporate, community, municipal.
 Equity requires understanding complexity, not pretending it doesn't exist.

-As CEO of Momentum Professional Strategy Partners, I bring that lens to every engagement.
-I help mission-driven organizations see their systems clearly — where the gaps are, where the leverage points are, and how to build infrastructure that reflects their values while navigating real-world constraints.
+As CEO of Momentum Professional Strategy Partners, I lead the firm's strategic direction, partnerships, and impact, bringing my lived experience and policy expertise to every engagement.
+I help mission-driven organizations see their systems clearly, where the gaps are, where the leverage points are, and how to build infrastructure that reflects their values while navigating real-world constraints.

 During my time on the Tacoma City Council (2016–2023), including service as Deputy Mayor, I shaped policy across housing, public health, and economic development.
 I helped secure millions in community investments and advanced initiatives rooted in justice and sustainability.
 I served on the Tacoma-Pierce County Board of Health and the Executive Board of the Association of Washington Cities, where I championed inclusive policy and responsive leadership.

-Today, I bring that same strategic foresight to Momentum's clients — helping leaders build systems that hold, in communities that deserve better.
+Today, I bring that same strategic foresight to Momentum's clients by helping leaders build systems that hold, in communities that deserve better.

 Recognition: